ibrr1/ToolShare/readme.txt

 MAINTENANCE:
 -----------
-If have any problem the tool, please don't hesitate to contact me at:
+If you have any problem running the app, please don't hesitate to contact me at:

 ima9428@rit.edu or ibrr1@hotmail.com